 This course introduces the students to the masterpieces of classical antiquity in the hope of civilizing their mind and broadening their vision.
 The Epcs (Homer, Virgil), the Scriptures (the Bible, the Koran), the Greek dramas (Sophocles, Aeschylus), the Philosophers (Aristotle, Plato), and other enduring masterpieces of the ancient world will be read and discussed.
 The Course will explore the ideas embodied in these texts and the categories by which they have been canonized.

 This second part of the Great Books series provides insights into the human reality through the reading of books that have endured the test of time.
 Selections come from the works of Dante, Cervantes, Shakespeare, Goethe, Augustine and Machiavelli, among others.
 This course acquaints the students with the masterpieces of literature from the Middle Ages to the beginning of the nineteenth century.

 IS/ HUM 147

 GREAT BOOKS III

-CULTURAL STUDIES OF TECHNOLOGY (HYPERMEDIA,
+CULTURAL STUDIES OF TECHNOLOGY

-global perspective.
+This is an introductory course on the cultural studies of technology from a global perspective.
 It can be used as an elective by social science, humanities, or interdisciplinary studies major.
-In this one-semester course, we shall explore the rhizomatics of technology in the history of the present and highlight the multi-linear and non-narrative form of the World Wide Web and other hypermedia technologies.
+In this one semester course, we shall explore the rhyzomatics of technology in history of the present and highlight the multi-linear and non-narrative form of the World Wide Web and other hypermedia technologies.
 Issues such as the changing parameters of reading and literacy, the impact of an emerging network culture on the contemporary postcolonial, and many more besides are pursued through extensive readings and the experiencing of various hypermedia tools.
 Prospective students will explore hypertext non/fiction and other documents drawn from the World Wide Web.

 be taken as